cartercompbio/PSTP_bootcamp_2026/Modules/Day_1/Day1_Part1_Using_HPC.md

 ### Creating a conda environment to run R code.

 1. **Create a New Conda Environment for R:**
-   - If you want a separate environment for R, create a new one using (this install R, jupyter, and the IRkernel package): `conda create -n r_env r-base r-irkernel jupyterlab notebook -y`
+   - If you want a separate environment for R, create a new one using (this install R, jupyter, and the IRkernel package): `conda create -n r_env -c conda-forge r-base r-irkernel jupyterlab notebook -y`
    - Activate the new environment: `conda activate r_env`

 2. **Verify R Installation:**